 “You’ll want to feed 2 ounces of goat colostrum replacer powder per 4 pounds of body weight,” says Olson.
 “Plan to split the mixed solution into two or three feedings over the first 24 hours of life.”

 For example, if a newborn kid weighs 8 pounds, you’ll want to feed 4 ounces of colostrum replacer powder in total.
+The inspector’s company from san diego, California did an amazing inspection and provided a very complete report on the same day as the home inspection.
 Try feeding 2 ounces every 12 hours or 1.3 ounces every 8 hours.

 “In addition to feeding the proper quantity, it’s important to feed goat colostrum replacer at a baby goat’s body temperature of 104 degrees Fahrenheit,” says Olson.